 Currently, I'm at MARUM at the University of Bremen, Germany attending a summer school on marine climate change.
-Thus far, it's been quite a fascinating trip with engaging lectures from various ocean scientists (marine biologists, paleoceanographers, coastal ecologists, physical oceanographers etc.) and students from all over Europe.
+Thus far, it's been quite a fascinating trip with engaging lectures from various ocean scientists (marine biologists, paleoceanographers, coastal ecologists, physical oceanographers etc.) and the chance to interact with students from all over Europe.
 Further, I'm really enjoying the European hospitality, mentality and atmosphere.

 Last week, we were based in the Alfred Wegener Institute's research station on Sylt, an island located at the northern-most portion of Germany.
 Moving from hot, tropical, volcanic islands to a cold, temperate, barrier island in a week was quite interesting, to say the least - geologically and ecologically.
 In particular, being around marine ecologists who knew all the intertidal species was really cool.